Reversing Hive Bodies

 Pinterest Hidden Image

-What is Reversing Brood Chambers?
+What is Reversing Hive Bodies?

 Diagram explains how to reverse 2 hive bodies on a hive.

-How to Reverse Brood Chambers
+How to Reverse Hive Bodies Safely

+This type of hive manipulation is most often performed in early Spring, but it can be done throughout the warm season.
 With that in mind, temperatures play a role – try to wait until most of the cold weather is over.

 3. Remove the empty box from the bottom board.
-The “empty box” is actually a completed box with frames and drawn comb.
+(The “empty box” is actually a completed box with frames and drawn comb).
 There is no brood and little to no food stored in the frames.

 4. Carefully set the box with the queen and brood nest on the bottom board.
 It is now the bottom of your stack.